About the Test

 Receiving test results

-Test results should be available within a few business days, but you can ask your physician when to expect your results.
-If the test is done for a patient in the hospital, a physician may be able to get the results much more quickly, sometimes within minutes to hours.
+Results should be available within a few business days, but you can ask your physician when to expect your results.
+If your test is done in the hospital, a physician may be able to get the results much more quickly, sometimes within minutes to hours.

-You might receive your results via an electronic health portal or from a telephone call from your doctor or your doctor’s office.
+You might receive your results via an electronic health portal or a telephone call from your doctor’s office.
 If you are hospitalized, a doctor will usually discuss your results with you at the bedside.
+If you use Testing.com, your results will be posted to your account through the website.

 Interpreting test results

 The test report typically includes reference ranges for each electrolyte.
-These values are what the laboratory considers to be the expected values for a healthy person.
+These values are what the laboratory considers to be the expected values if you are healthy.
 Reference ranges may vary slightly from laboratory to laboratory.
 Because of variations in values and interpretation, it is important to discuss your results with your physician before drawing any conclusions about your electrolyte levels.

-Abnormal levels of electrolytes can be caused by many different health conditions.
+Many different health conditions can cause abnormal levels of electrolytes.
 Interpreting your test result involves considering which electrolyte levels are abnormal, whether they are high or low, your symptoms, and your health history.
 Some health issues that can affect electrolyte levels and the anion gap include:

 - Changes to fluid intake or fluid loss from the body